-The difference between a surgical technologist and a certified surgical technician
+Difference between surgical technologist and certified surgical technician

 1. Definition and scope of roles